The Price vs. the Value of Gold… What is the Difference?

 Protecting your money with gold is similar to owning a house.
 When you buy a house, it is more than just an investment.
 The house becomes your home.
 It has utility that extends beyond getting a return on your money.
 It provides shelter and stability.
 Unless you are a hedge fund or a billionaire, day trading gold is not advisable.

 Think of gold as insurance for your retirement account.
 In fact, it is even possible to own physical gold directly within an IRA, to reap the rewards of both the hedge value and the tax benefits at the same time.
 Historically, gold has always defied inflation, posted profits, and most importantly- been in global demand.
 For certain, the same cannot be said for Enron or Blockbuster shareholders who purchased stocks, giving control to outside institutions.
 Ask yourself this: if you plan to retire in 15 years- will your money be there for you?
 As investors, we own gold for the future, not for tomorrow or next month.

 In summary, as you look toward your financial future, keep in mind that the price of gold today is not the sole determinant for investors looking to secure their long term finances.
-It is what the value will be when you need it most 5, 10, or even 20 years from now.
+It is what the value of 1 oz. of gold will be when you need it most 5, 10, or even 20 years from now.
 As Economist Oakley R. Bramble wrote “Gold bears the confidence of the world’s millions, who value it far above the promises of politicians, far above the unbacked paper issued by governments as money substitutes.
 It has been that way through all recorded history.”
 By taking control over your physical assets you eliminate the chances of your investments being subject to unpredictable actions by the government and other institutions.
 With the national debt at an all-time high, and government finances in turmoil, the need to preserve and secure wealth is ever more present.